MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/core-lro-readme.md

 ms.devlang: javascript
 ms.service: core
 ---
-# Azure Core LRO client library for JavaScript - Version 2.3.0-beta.1
+# Azure Core LRO client library for JavaScript - version 2.3.0-beta.1

 `@azure/core-lro` is a JavaScript library that manages long running operations (LROs) against Azure services.
 Until completion, such operations require consecutive calls to Azure services to update a local representation of the remote operation status.